-There are other apps out there that I tried, but I find Evernote the most comprehensive and simple at the same time
+There are other apps out there that I tried, but I found Evernote the most comprehensive and simple to use at the same time

 The Advantage of Hard Copy Journals

-Although we are in the hi-tech era, and smartphones are attached to our hands as permanent limps.
-Hard Copy Journals and planners are still the most useful and powerful tools to focus on organizing your life , distraction-free.
+Although we are in the tech era, and smartphones are attached to our hands as permanent limps or extra fingers, hard Copy Journals and planners are still the most useful and powerful tools to focus on organizing your life, distraction-free.

 Relying only on mobile apps, is not for people who seriously want to be more productive and reach their goals.

-You can go now to your to do app, and on your way, you can get hit with a social media notification.
-Then you will be lost in a sea of unrelated posts in the news feeds or useless funny videos, that don’t add anything to your way of reaching your goals.
+You can go now to your to-do app, and on your way, you can get hit with a social media notification.
+Then you will be lost in a sea of unrelated posts in the news feeds or useless funny videos, that don’t add anything to help you to reach your goals.

 Will you turn notifications off?
 OK, maybe.
 But those are just mobile notifications.
 What about the voices in your head, asking you all the time to check your Facebook or Whatsapp messages for no reason?